 Sample data shows the sample data for an asset.
 This helps users understand what kind of data is included in the asset and allows them to copy or export this data.

 Connection admins can also enforce users to validate their credentials before viewing sample data, helping you enforce better governance across your organization.

 Readme provides contextual information about the asset.
 It's a great place to crowdsource all the tribal knowledge and context that different users might have about the data asset.

 The sidebar to the right of the asset profile provides high-level information about the asset.
 Here's what you can view:

 - Overview offers a preview of the key characteristics of the asset.

 - Columns displays a list of columns in an asset, along with a search bar for quick search.

-- Lineage shows the upstream and downstream transformations of the asset.
+- Lineage shows the upstream sources and downstream transformations for the asset.

 - Activity serves as a changelog for the asset.

 - Resources are links to internal or external URLs that help your team understand the asset.

 - Queries shows all the saved queries for the asset.